 you have a slate that lists: the segment title, date, your name as the

 producer, and the crew names and positions.
 (For brownie points you can

 add tastefully-composed lower thirds, B-roll, and other production elements.)

 If you are submitting on-camera (recorded) releases, add them after the black has run at the end for a few seconds.

 The following week, you should turn in:

-- Completed news piece turned in via the dropbox (saved as your username)
+- Completed news piece (shared via your IUBox folder)

-- One-page critique.
+- One-page critique uploaded to the Oncourse/Resources "Audio/News" folder.
 Consider addressing any or all of the following:

 - Did you feel comfortable running audio & camera?
 Did your